nih-cfde/training-and-engagement/docs/Kids-First/Download_Data/Data-Download-Via-Cavatica.md

 * Click "Download link" and save the text file in the `KF_Data` folder on the `Desktop` of your local machine.

-* A text file called download-links.txt will appear on your computer.
+* A text file called "download-links.txt" will appear on your computer.
 It contains a list of links that you can use for downloading vcf files.

 ## Step 2: Download data with wget

 !!!
 Important
     The download links expire after 48 hours.
 If you need to re-download files after 48 hours of first download, you must go back to Cavatica and download the "dowload-link.txt" file once again.

-* Open up your Mac terminal window and navigate to the `KF_Data` folder by typing:
+* Open up your Mac or Linux terminal window and navigate to the `KF_Data` folder by typing:

 ```
 cd ~/Desktop/KF_Data
 ```

-* Run the following wget command to download all the files:
+* Run the following `wget` command to download all the files:

 ```
 wget -i download-links.txt
 ```
-The `-i` flag tells wget to look for a list of URLs.
+The `-i` flag tells `wget` to look for a list of URLs from a file.

 * Depending on the number of files you selected, the download command may take a few seconds to minutes.
 When it is complete, all your files will appear in your `KF_Data` folder.

 ## Step 3: Clean up file names

 Notice that the file names look odd?
-There's a lot of text after the `.vcf.gz` part.
+There's a lot of text after the `.vcf.gz` part:

 `efd72641-c02c-4543-9ce9-f13d398189e1.kallisto.abundance.tsv.gz?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAIZAHWHQWDB7XV4RA%2F20200824%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20200824T154453Z&X-Amz-Expires=3600&X-Amz-Signed`